blendernc/blendernc/docs/source/examples/import_ECMWF_netCDF.rst

   :class: with-shadow

 .. note::
-    So far there is noting new, but the render preview looks awful, we will fix it using the BlenderNC nodetree.
+    So far there is nothing new, but the render preview looks awful, we will fix it using the BlenderNC nodetree.

 BlenderNC nodetree
 ------------------